dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-02-dynamic-scaling.md

     *   **Cooldown Periods:** Scale-out cooldown = 12s, Scale-in cooldown = 60-90s.
     *   **Consecutive Readings:** Require 3 consecutive low-usage readings before scaling down.
     *   **Startup Grace Period:** 60-second grace period where scale-in is disabled.
-    *   *Result:* Flapping is effectively eliminated in testing.
+    *   *Result:* Flapping is reduced in testing, but thresholds/cooldowns still need tuning as traffic patterns change.

 ### B. Trade-off: "Cold Start" Latency
 *   **The Cost:** When we decide to scale up, it takes 30-60 seconds for the new container to boot and pass health checks.